stockphrase/no-silo/content/courses/writing-2/wr2-syllabus.md

 #### ``+ Assignments``

 - *What is education?
-What is its purpose?* Do some thinking and note-taking on these questions.
+What is its purpose?* *What does it do?* *How does it shape us?* Do some thinking and note-taking on these questions.
 Arrive to class on Wednesday with some ideas that you can express and defend.

 - <i class="fa fa-calendar-alt"></i> [Essay 1.0](/courses/writing-2/essay-1) assignment